VencaAsh/RedSupra/README.md

 # NissanGTR
-Enjoy my new Nissan GTR theme for your Discord
+Enjoy my new Supra theme for your Discord